 This is definitely one of those movies where nearly all the funny parts were in the trailer.
 The rest of the movie has a few minor chuckles and not much more.
 If you're still really interested in it, I'd recommend waiting for it to come out on DVD or Streaming and renting it.

-Are you at all interested in Warm Bodies?
-If you end up seeing it, tell us what you think!
+If you do end up seeing The Watch though, please tell us what you think.

 The Hobbit is not another Lord of the Rings, but despite some points where it drags, is a perfectly fun movie in its own right.
 Did anyone see it at midnight?
 Whether you've already seen it or plan to this weekend, tell us what you think.

 Also if you saw it in IMAX, how was the Star Trek clip?

 Jack the Giant Slayer is not great, but not at all bad either.
 Go in with the right mindset, and you'll have a good time.
 One note on the 3D, though one or two shots in the movie look really cool with it, most of the movie doesn't use it at all.
 You won't miss anything by saving yourself some money and seeing it in 2D.

 Will you see Jack the Giant Slayer?
 Let us know what you think!